Truck Tire Blowouts

 Truck drivers need to make sure that their vehicles are in proper working order and ensure that parts will not suddenly fail in the middle of a journey.
 While keeping an eye on the mechanical parts is important, it’s just as important for drivers to inspect and maintain their tires – if one of their tires blows out on the road, they could lose control of their vehicle and cause a catastrophic accident.
 While tires are most likely to blow during the summer, that doesn’t stop them from requiring regular inspection and maintenance throughout the year.
 When truck drivers forget to maintain every part of their vehicle, it puts the lives of everyone else on the road at risk.

-At Power Rogers & Smith, our Chicago truck accident attorneys have fought to provide injured victims with the experienced legal representation in order to secure the compensation they need to cover any medical bills or damages they have incurred due to someone else’s wrongdoing.
+At Power Rogers & Smith, our lawyers have fought to provide injured victims with the experienced legal representation in order to secure the compensation they need to cover any medical bills or damages they have incurred due to someone else’s wrongdoing.
 If you were seriously injured in a truck accident, contact us today to discuss your case with a member of our firm.

 What Causes A Truck Tire To Blow?

 Based on what tire manufacturers report when tire blowouts occur, some of the most common reasons for tire blowouts include:

 The average truck driver covers anywhere from 2,000 to 3,000 miles traveling each week, and more often than not the roads aren’t perfectly smooth – a lot of the time they’re covered with potholes, uneven surfaces, cracks, etc. This constant beating takes its toll, and wears out the tires to their eventual breaking point.

 Truck tires are designed to carry 80,000-pound vehicles hundreds of thousands of miles over their lifespan, but when tired are not inspected, maintained and eventually replaced, a worn down tire could break and cause a serious crash.